nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes**<br>

 * Boxes in grey are days not in the current month and therefore unclickable.
-However, it displays the lesson and event numbers for your information.
+However, it displays the lesson and event numbers for the users.

 * Users can click on each box in the calendar view to view specific schedule in the day view on the right.